monad-developers/kuru-terminal/goldsky-mirror/README.md

 Once deployed, the system automatically:
 1. Monitors the Monad testnet blockchain for logs from KuruOrderBook contracts
-2. Processes these logs through the Goldsky pipeline
+2. Processes Trade events through the Goldsky pipeline
-3. Stores the decoded data for use in applications
+3. Stores events in the database and broadcasts them to WebSocket clients